 To provide you with our money transfer services (also known as “e-money services”) we need to collect information about you.
 Our aim is not to be intrusive, and we won’t ask you unnecessary questions.
-Any information we receive about you will be subject to strict controls to minimise the risk of misuse – including unauthorised access to, or disclosure of, your personal data.
+Any personal information we receive about you will be subject to strict controls to minimise the risk of misuse or unauthorised disclosure.

 A special note about children